Personal life of Mustafa Kemal Atatürk: Religious beliefs

-There is a controversy on Mustafa Kemal Atatürk's religious beliefs.
-Some researchers have emphasized that his discourses about religion are periodic and that his positive views related to this subject are limited in the early 1920s.
+There is controversy regarding Mustafa Kemal Atatürk's religious beliefs.
+Some researchers have emphasized that his discourse on religion are periodic and that his positive views related to it are limited in the early 1920s.

-Some non-Turkish researchers, as well as some Turkish ones, assert that Atatürk was a religious skeptic and an agnostic, i.e. non-doctrinaire Deist, maybe an atheist, or even anti-religious and anti-Islamic in general.
-However, majority of researchers claim that he was a devout Muslim.
+Some non-Turkish researchers, as well as some Turkish ones, assert that Atatürk was a religious skeptic and an agnostic, i.e. non-doctrinaire deist, maybe an atheist, or even anti-religious and anti-Islamic in general.
+However, a majority of researchers claim that he was a devout Muslim.
 Atatürk's adopted daughter Ülkü Adatepe stated that Atatürk told her he would pray to Allah before every battle.

 In his youth, he underwent religious training, though it was brief.
 His military training included religious imprinting.
 He knew the Arabic language well enough to understand and interpret the Quran.
 He studied the "History of Islam" by Leone Caetani and the "History of Islamic Civilisation" by Jurji Zaydan.
 He authored the chapter in "Islamic History" himself when he wanted history books for high schools prepared.
 Atatürk's religious knowledge was considerably high in its nature and level.

 Expressing that he sees religion as a "necessary institution", Atatürk used expressions such as "our religion" and "our great religion" for Islam.
 According to governmental archives, in his two speeches in 1922 and 1923, he stated "Gentlemen, Allah is one and great."

 In 1933, the U.S. ambassador Charles H. Sherrill interviewed him.
 According to Sherrill, in the interview he denied being an agnostic and stated that he believed there is only one Creator.
 Also he said that he thought it was good for humanity to pray to God.
 According to Atatürk, the Turkish people do not know what Islam really is and do not read the Quran.
 People are influenced by Arabic sentences that they do not understand, and because of their customs they go to mosques.
 When the Turks read the Quran and think about it, they will leave Islam.

 Atatürk made his last recorded religious statement on 21 December 1937, about 11 months before his death, with Syrian Ambassadors Jamil Mardam Bey and Adil Arslan.
 When they asked about Hatay and the French-controlled Syria during the meeting at the Karpiç Restaurant, Atatürk replied:I can't!
 We are all Muslims!
 I swear on my honor that I will not give up (Hatay)!
 I wish very much that the French government will come to its senses.
 I swear on my honor that I will not give it up.
 But what the Republic of Turkey has always desired is for Syria to be an independent Islamic state.